nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Feature-add to cart

-Adds a drug to the current cart if the requested quantity is available in the inventory.
+Adds a drug to a virtual shopping cart if the requested quantity is available in the inventory.
+It keeps track of the drugs dispensed to customers.

 ### Feature-view cart

-List all added drugs in the current cart.
+List all drugs and their respective quantities in the current cart.
+It helps to review the drugs about to be dispensed.

 ### Feature-checkout

-Empty the current cart and retrieve the specified items and quantity from the inventory.
+Finalizes the dispensing process by deducting the drugs and quantities in your cart from your inventory.
+It ensures that the inventory accurately reflects the items dispensed.

 ### Feature-add description